 And there may be other reasons why kids are monosyllabic.
-It could be that they’ve been answering questions all day and now want a break, or that they’re so hungry and tired that one word is all they can muster.
-Perhaps they’ve got a lot on their mind, and the question you asked isn’t interesting to them.
-Or maybe they just don’t feel like talking, but want your quiet company.
+It could be that they’ve been answering questions all day and now want a break or that they’re so hungry and tired that one word is all they can muster.
+Perhaps they have a lot on their mind, and the question you asked isn’t interesting to them.
+Maybe they just don’t feel like talking, but want your quiet company.

 - A hungry child is often a silent child.
 If he’s running on empty, it’s hard to summon the energy to tell stories about school.
 It may be best to hold all questions until he’s sitting down with a snack.

-- As your day rolls along, try collecting small stories that may interest or amuse your children, like something mischievous the dog did during the day, a funny exchange with a neighbor, or your worry about almost running out of gas.
+- As your day rolls along, try collecting small stories that may interest or amuse your children, like something mischievous the dog did during the day, a funny exchange with your neighbor or your worry about almost running out of gas.
 Then, when you reunite with your child, start with a story of your own.
-This kind of modeling often helps get the ball rolling, and means that you are offering something before asking for something.
+This kind of modeling often helps get the ball rolling and means that you are offering something before asking for something.